-Subsidiaries of the Company also have other credit facilities with banks in Canada and the UK for an aggregate amount of \$697.3 million [March 31, 2015 - \$770.0 million].
+Subsidiaries of the Company have credit facilities with banks in Canada and the UK for an aggregate amount of \$602.6 million [March 31, 2016 - \$697.3 million] .
 These credit facilities, consisting of call loans, letters of credit and daylight overdraft facilities, are collateralized by unpaid client securities and/or securities owned by the Company.
-As of March 31, 2016 and 2015, there were no balances outstanding under these other credit facilities.
+As of March 31, 2017 and 2016, there were no balances outstanding under these other credit facilities.

-A subsidiary of the Company has also entered into secured irrevocable standby letters of credit from a financial institution totalling \$2.6 million (US\$2.0 million) [March 31, 2015 - \$1.1 million (US\$0.9 million)] as rent guarantees for its leased premises in New York.
-As of March 31, 2016 and 2015, there were no outstanding balances under these standby letters of credit.
+A subsidiary of the Company has also entered into secured irrevocable standby letters of credit from a financial institution totalling \$2.7 million (US\$2.0 million) [March 31, 2016 - \$2.6 million (US\$2.0 million)] as rent guarantees for its leased premises in New York.
+As of March 31, 2017 and 2016, there were no outstanding balances under these standby letters of credit.